 The Golden Visa application process involves submitting necessary documents and undergoing an assessment by Portuguese immigration and border services.
 Successful applicants and their families receive a Portugal residence permit, allowing them to live, work, and study in Portugal and travel freely within the Schengen states.
 Family reunification is also possible, allowing family members to be included in the visa application.

-Following Brexit, UK citizens are now treated as third-country nationals and can apply for the Golden Visa.
-This provides a pathway to Portuguese residency and potentially citizenship, offering UK citizens the opportunity to maintain ties with the European Union.
+Foreign residents can apply for permanent residency and Portuguese citizenship after maintaining the investment for five years and complying with Portuguese law.
+Following Brexit, UK citizens are treated as third-country nationals and can apply for the Golden Visa.
+This provides a pathway to Portuguese residency and potentially citizenship, allowing UK citizens to maintain ties with the European Union.

 D2 Startup Visa

 The Startup Visa is open to non-EU residents or people not residing in the Schengen area.
 This visa is for entrepreneurs who want to attract investments to Portugal.
 Applicants can either have an existing business they wish to expand to Portugal or a new project they intend to create within the country.
+To qualify for the D2 Visa Portugal, entrepreneurs must have their business approved by the IAPMEI body before applying for a startup visa.

 D7 Visa

-The D7 Visa is an attractive visa that allows non-EU citizens to get Portuguese residency, provided they have enough funds to support themselves during their stay in Portugal.
-This is perhaps the best route to Portugal immigration with a zero-investment pathway for expats.
+The Portugal D7 Visa is an attractive visa that allows non-EU citizens to get Portuguese residency, provided they have enough funds to support themselves during their stay in Portugal.
+This is perhaps the best route to immigration with a zero-investment pathway for expats.

 Also known as the Passive Income visa, the D7 is geared toward retirees, self-employed individuals, and entrepreneurs who want to live in Portugal and enjoy the country’s high quality of life without committing to a major economic investment.
 However, you’re required to have a passive income that meets regulations.